A New Supersymmetry Index for the D1-D5 CFT: 2. Symmetric orbifold CFTs

 Besides operators coming from the seed theory, symmetric orbifold CFTs contain twist operators $\sigma_k$, labeled by cyclic permutations of order $k$, which generate twist-sector ground states.
 In particular, $\sigma_2$, which splits a strand into two shorter strands or glues together two strands into a longer one, is used to construct a marginal deformation operator and plays an essential role in linking symmetric orbifold CFTs to a holographic setup.

 In the context of holography, the most studied example of symmetric orbifold CFTs is the D1-D5 CFT \cite{Aharony:1998qu,David:2002wn, Avery:2010qw} where the seed theory is an $\mathcal{N}=(4,4)$ supersymmetric sigma model on $M=T^4$ or $K3$.
-For $T^4$, the bosonic symmetries include the left- and right-moving R-symmetries $SU(2)_L\times SU(2)_R$ and an $SU(2)_1\times SU(2)_2$ symmetry broken by the compactness of $T^4$.
+Here we will focus on the $T^4$ theory, for which the bosonic symmetries include the left- and right-moving R-symmetries $SU(2)_L\times SU(2)_R$ and an $SU(2)_1\times SU(2)_2$ symmetry broken \footnote{The $SU(2)_1\times SU(2)_2$ symmetry coming from the isometries of the $T^4$ target space are broken by states carrying non-trivial momentum and winding on this torus.
+We will be solely focusing on the BPS states of the CFT which are contained in the zero momentum and winding sector and so use these $SU(2)$ to organize our states.} by the compactness of $T^4$.
 Per strand, the field content consists of four free bosons and four free left- and right-moving fermions.
 The RR (Ramond-Ramond) ground states on a strand of length $k$ are tensor products of the left-moving ground states $\ket*{\alpha}_k,\ket*{\Ad}_k$ and the right-moving ground states $\ket*{\dot\alpha}_k, \ket*{\Ad}_k$, where $\alpha,\dot{\alpha},\Ad$ are doublet indices for $SU(2)_L,SU(2)_R,SU(2)_2$, respectively.
-The states $\ket*{\alpha}_k,\ket*{\dot\alpha}_k$ are bosonic while $\ket*{\Ad}_k$ is fermionic in our conventions.
-Each of these ground states can be excited by oscillator modes of the bosons and fermions.
-A state in the full theory is then obtained by tensoring states for all strands together and symmetrizing.
+The states $\ket*{\alpha}_k,\ket*{\dot\alpha}_k$ are bosonic while the $\ket*{\Ad}_k$ are fermionic in our conventions.
+Each of these ground states can be excited by oscillator modes of the free bosons and fermions.
+A state in the full theory is then obtained by tensoring states for all strands together and symmetrizing with respect to the strand label.
 In this Letter, we will focus on 1/4-BPS states whose right-moving sector is in a R ground state and the left-moving sector can be in an arbitrary state.

+While the above is the standard description of the Ramond ground states of this theory and the representations in which they transform, for our purposes it will prove important to distinguish the action of $SU(2)_2$ on the left-moving and right-moving parts of states separately.
+We define the group $\widetilde{SU}(2)_2$ as the right-moving action of $SU(2)_2$, under which the right-moving $\ket*{\Ad}$ Ramond ground states transform as a doublet and the analogous left-moving ground states as singlets.